-Local Data value Local Meaning Name Mapped Result Closest to the Standard NATAM Native American American Indian or Alaska Native eski Eskimo American Indian or Alaska Native negro Negro (Black) Black or African American poly Polynesian Native Hawaiian or Other Pacific Islander cauc Caucasian White MULTI Mixed Race No Map
+Local Data value local Meaning Name Mapped Result Closest to the Standard NATAM Native American American Indian or Alaska Native eski Eskimo American Indian or Alaska Native

 This example illustrates the necessity of guidelines or rules for maps.
 Guidelines or rules are needed to build a useful map to the standard.
 In this instance the guidance is provided by the United States Office of Management and Budget.